146 Years Ago

 “Works?”
 Egil asked.

 Devikra didn’t answer, instead sitting on the sofa behind Wilhara, who didn’t glance up or stop drawing for even a moment.
-Devikra lounged back among the cushions to study Egil.
+Devikra lounged among the cushions, one hand idly caressing Wilhara’s hair.

 “So,” Egil began, when she didn’t speak, “Your proposal?”

 Devikra nodded, pursed her lips.
-“I’m trying to think of how best to explain my business.
-If the general populace knew, they might think me…well, not false, but perhaps disingenuous.
-My visions are true.
-That’s no lie.
+“I’m trying to think of how best to explain my visions.
+If the general populace knew how I handle them, they might think me…well, not false, but perhaps disingenuous.
+My visions are true, that much is no lie.
 I see the future— snapshots of it, always without context.
-I have no control over what I see or when, and I’m sure you can imagine how inconvenient that is, seeing fleeting glimpses of such a great world.”
+I have no control over what I see or when.
+I’m sure you can imagine how inconvenient that is, seeing fleeting glimpses of such a great world.”

 “So I created a…business centered around my visions.
 I have employees everywhere, listening to the happenings of the world and reporting them back to me.”